 Another compelling mid-range Xbox headset option, the Razer Kaira Pro’s party trick is Bluetooth connectivity.
 This can work at the same time as the Xbox Wireless protocol, rather than it being an either/or proposition.
 If you want, you can listen to music from a Bluetooth-connected phone while still hearing every sound in your Xbox games.

 There is one notable design flaw here, as turning on the Kaira Pro will automatically turn on the paired Xbox as well.
 This isn’t helpful if you just want to use the Bluetooth functionality alone.
 But the versatility is there, and thanks to the comfortable, breathable design and powerful sound output, the Kaira Pro is an excellent Xbox headset when it comes to the essentials, too.

 Read our full Razer Kaira Pro review.

-The HyperX Cloud Stinger is your best bet if you’re not concerned about using a wired connection, and just want good-quality sound in a comfortable package.
-The Cloud Stinger is certainly easy to wear, with its lightweight design and generous padding.
+The HyperX Cloud Stinger 2 is your best bet if you’re not concerned about using a wired connection, and just want good-quality sound in a comfortable package.
+This headset is easy to wear, with its lightweight design and generous padding.
 It’s clearly not a premium product: The microphone merely pivots upwards, as opposed to detaching or retracting when not in use.
 But for what you pay, you’re getting a good deal.